HTTP-RPC/Kilo/README.md

 Since the data is written directly to the output stream as it is read from the result set, no intermediate objects are created, significantly reducing the application's memory footprint.

 # Java Client
 The Java client implementation of HTTP-RPC enables Java-based applications to consume HTTP-RPC web services.
-It is distributed as a JAR file that includes the following classes:
+It is distributed as a JAR file that includes the following types, discussed in more detail below:

 * _`org.httprpc`_
     * `WebServiceProxy` - invocation proxy for HTTP-RPC services
     * `ResultHandler` - callback interface for handling results
-    * `Arguments` - factory methods for simplifying argument map creation

-Each of these classes is discussed in more detail below.

 The JAR file for the Java client implementation of HTTP-RPC can be downloaded [here](https://github.com/gk-brown/HTTP-RPC/releases).
 Java 7 or later is required.